ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/abstract.md

 including extending the reach of a given CDN.
 A CDNI Request Routing Footprint &amp; Capabilities Advertisement interface (FCI) is needed to achieve the goals of a CDNI.
-RFC 8008 defines precisely the semantics of FCI and provides guidelines on the FCI protocol, but the exact protocol is specified.
+RFC 8008 defines precisely the semantics of FCI and provides guidelines on the FCI protocol, but the exact protocol is not specified.
 This document defines a new Application-Layer Traffic Optimization (ALTO) service called "CDNI Advertisement Service" that provides an implementation of the FCI, following the guidelines defined in RFC 8008.